PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-3.5-turbo/luigi/28/answer-0-1-2-3(3).md

             return False
 ```

-Now, the comparison `table.lower() in stdout.lower()` ensures that the table name is matched in a case-insensitive manner.
+By using `table.lower()` and `stdout.lower()`, we ensure that both the table name and the output are converted to lowercase before comparing.

-Please note that this fix assumes that the output from Hive is in lowercase.
-If it's not the case, you may need to modify the code accordingly.
+With this fix, the `table_exists` function will now be case insensitive when checking if a table exists in the Hive database.